Hungarian Algorithm (KuhnβMunkres), Step-by-Step

 Worked example

-Example 3 (maximization): convert profit to cost then solve
+Example 3 (maximization): profit matrix solved end-to-end

-cost(i,j) = Pmax - profit(i,j), then apply Hungarian normally.
+cost(i,j) = Pmax β profit(i,j), then apply Hungarian normally.

 Worked example